Ricardo-EE/candidate-coding-test/README.md

 - Use Doctrine to save the data into the MariaDB database detailed in the `docker-compose.yaml` file.
 - Produce simple output to get the aggregated total `Measurement` by `Region Name` and `Pollutant`.

+**IMPORTANT**: After you have completed the tasks details below, please push to your own GitHub repository and provide a link to your solution.

 ## Expectations
 **Mandatory**
 - SOLID and KISS Principles